cwhuang29/article-sharing-website/README.md

 An article sharing website developed by Go.

 ~~Here is a live demo: [inews](https://www.inewsforpharm.com/) (hosting on AWS EC2 with Load Balancer, Route 53, SES, Certificate Manager.)~~
-The website has been closed due to the cost of maintenance being too high.
+<br>The website has been closed due to the cost of maintenance being too high.
 See the **Demo** section at the end of the README.

 ## Overview
 I choose [gin](https://github.com/gin-gonic/gin) as the backend web framework for its simplicity and high performance (it is also the most popular framework in Go, see [Top Go Web Frameworks](https://github.com/mingrammer/go-web-framework-stars)).